biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

  Option 1: Legacy open-reference OTU picking
 ---------------------------------------------------------------

 Legacy open-reference OTU picking is suitable for a single HiSeq2000 lane (unless it's very high diversity, in which case runtime may be a limiting factor).
 You'll use the ``pick_de_novo_otus.py`` workflow script in QIIME with a custom parameters file.
+Note that the name of the script is misleading here.
+While this is called ``pick_de_novo_otus.py``, we'll be overriding parameters to have it run open-reference OTU picking.
+Because we no longer recommend legacy open-reference OTU picking (you should instead use subsampled open reference OTU picking via ``pick_open_reference_otus.py``), we won't modify the name of this script.

 Your parameters file should look like the following::